 Having braces can be a real pain, but it is worth it in the end when you have straight teeth and a beautiful smile.
 We are often asked many questions about teeth whitening with braces, such as:

-In this article, we will explore the answers to each of these questions, but before doing so, we need to look at why your teeth became stained while wearing braces in the first place.
+In this article, we will explore the answer to each of these questions with the most prominent being ‘Can I have Teeth Whitening with Braces?
+But before doing so, we need to look at why your teeth became stained while wearing braces in the first place.

 Why do teeth become discoloured while wearing braces?

-- One of the most common reasons is that food debri can get caught in between the brackets and wires, which can cause staining over time.
+- One of the most common reasons teeth become stained is that food can get caught in between the brackets and wires, which can cause staining over time.

-- And finally, braces themselves can sometimes cause teeth to become discoloured as they prevent the toothbrush bristles from reaching and cleaning all areas.
+- The braces themselves can sometimes cause teeth to become discoloured as they prevent the toothbrush bristles from reaching and cleaning all areas.
 It is also more difficult to clean between your teeth.

-Teeth whitening works by applying bleaching agents, typically containing hydrogen peroxide or carbamide peroxide, to your teeth.
-If you have traditional braces with metal or clear brackets attached to each tooth and a metal wire, we recommend that you wait until your treatment plan is completed before considering whitening your teeth.
-Since the brackets are glued directly onto your teeth, whitening your teeth with the brackets in place can cause dark spots and uneven colouring once the braces are removed.
-The braces themselves may also change colour due to the hydrogen peroxide, an ingredient in the whitening gel that can react with the metal brace.
+Traditional braces have metal or clear brackets attached to the teeth with a metal wire truss beween each tooth bracket.
+Bracket are glued directly onto each tooth, whitening your teeth with the brackets in place can cause dark spots and uneven colouring once the brackets are removed.
+The metal braces themselves may also change colour due to the hydrogen peroxide, an ingredient in the whitening gel that can react with metal.
+We recommend that you wait until your treatment plan is completed before considering whitening your teeth.

 In breif, teeth whitening with braces complicate the process: